Gautami-11/SPPU_WAD_LAB/README.md

 Assignment No.	Problem Statement

-Assignment 1-a	Create a responsive web page which shows the ecommerce/college/exam admin dashboard with sidebar and statistics in cards using HTML, CSS and Bootstrap.
+1. Create a responsive web page which shows the ecommerce/college/exam admin dashboard with sidebar and statistics in cards using HTML, CSS and Bootstrap.

-Assignment 1-b	Write a JavaScript Program to get the user registration data and push to array/local storage with AJAX POST method and data list in new page.
+2. Write a JavaScript Program to get the user registration data and push to array/local storage with AJAX POST method and data list in new page.

-Assignment 2-a	Create version control account on GitHub and using Git commands to create repository and push your code to GitHub.
+3. Create version control account on GitHub and using Git commands to create repository and push your code to GitHub.

-Assignment 2-b	Create Docker Container Environment.
+4. Create Docker Container Environment (NVIDEIA Docker or any other).

-Assignment 2-c	Create an Angular application which will do following actions: Register User, Login User, Show User data on Profile Component.
+5. Create an Angular application which will do following actions: Register User, Login User, Show User Data on Profile Component.

-Assignment 3-a	Create a Node.JS Application which serves a static website.
+6. Create a Node.JS Application which serves a static website.

-Assignment 3-b	Create four API using Node.JS, ExpressJS and MongoDB for CRUD Operations on assignment 2.C
+7. Create four API using Node.JS, ExpressJS and MongoDB for CURD Operations on assignment 2.C

-Assignment 4-a	Create a simple Mobile Website using jQuery Mobile.
+8. Create a simple Mobile Website using jQuery Mobile.